 As Australia’s largest city, Sydney is a must for most travelers.
 Australia in general is not a cheap destination and Sydney as a large city can be trying to see on a budget.
-We just returned from 5 days in Sydney with our kids and had a fantastic time.
-We want to share with you what to do in Sydney with kids on a budget, tips for saving money and some options for where to stay in Sydney for families.
+In this post we want to share with you what to do in Sydney with kids on a budget, tips for saving money and some options for where to stay in Sydney for families.

 Our kids were absolutely mesmerized by Sydney’s iconic Opera House and Harbour Bridge and never tired of seeing them from various angles.
 In fact Sydney is beautiful from almost any vantage point and has some of the best views of any city.
 Of course Sydney offers so much more then just these two terrific sites.
 You could spend weeks exploring all the different neighborhoods, museums and beaches that Sydney has to offer.